wolsk1/ExTools/README.md

 # ExTools
-Excel generation and operations with it
+Excel generation and operations with it using EPPlus library (https://github.com/pruiz/EPPlus/tree/master/EPPlus)